When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 Greg tried that, but the formatting was messed up.
 He used a paste option and that solved the formatting problem, but the background was black with white text and he couldn’t find a way to change that.

 “This is cool.
-It’s going to take five pages, but big whoop.
-My printer has a duplexer so it prints on both sides of each sheet.
-That means it’ll only take three sheets.
-I’ll print three copies, one for you, one for me, and one for our folks.”
+I’ll print three copies, double-sided, one for you, one for me, and one for our folks.”
 Jay grinned when he heard Greg refer to ‘our folks.’

 “That’s weird,” Jay said.